 St. Augustine Trucking Accident Attorney

-Truck Accidents in Florida
+Fighting For Those Who Have Been Injured in Truck Accidents in Florida

 While any motor vehicle accident can be devastating, crashes involving large semi-trucks tend to be particularly severe.
 In Florida, these accidents are alarmingly common.
 According to the Florida Department of Highway Safety and Motor Vehicles, there were more than 33,000 accidents involving medium and heavy trucks (over 10,000 pounds) in Florida in 2019 alone.
-Of these accidents, 115 resulted in incapacitating injuries and another 25 were fatal.
+Of these accidents, 115 resulted in incapacitating injuries, and another 25 were fatal.

 For victims of truck crashes, including the surviving loved ones of those killed in fatal accidents, it can be incredibly difficult to heal and move forward.
-Fortunately, if you suffered an injury in a trucking accident through no fault of your own, or if your loved one died due to a truck driver or trucking company’s negligence, you are protected by tort law.
+Fortunately, if you suffered an injury in a trucking accident through no fault of your own or if your loved one died due to a truck driver or trucking company’s negligence, you are protected by tort law.
 This allows you to file a claim for damages, including medical expenses, lost wages, disability, pain and suffering, funeral costs, and more.

 Most areas of personal injury law—including truck accident cases—are complicated and require extensive investigation and expert testimony, so it is imperative to have an experienced and competent attorney, one who is well-versed in trucking industry regulations and personal injury law, to represent your interests.